 This is a construction industry performance report published by the Construction Industry Council (CIC).
-The information in this report, verified by Rider Levett Bucknall Limited, provides an overview of the performance of the Hong Kong Construction Industry in terms of productivity, health & safety, manpower and dispute resolution over the last 12 years (2001 ~ 2012).
+The information in this report, verified by Rider Levett Bucknall Limited, provides an overview of the performance of the Hong Kong Construction Industry in terms of productivity, health & safety, environment, manpower and dispute resolution over the last 13 years (2001 ~ 2013).

-Tender price indices rose between 2004 and 2008.
-Following a fall in the fourth quarter of 2008, tender price indices went up again in the third quarter of 2009.
+In 2013, the Builder’s Works Tender Price Index reached the highest level over the past 13 years.
 Both the percentage of gross value of construction works to Gross Domestic Product and the percentage contribution of construction activities to Gross Domestic Product at basic prices have been increasing since 2008 after a continuous decreasing trend from 2002.
 The recent increase was mainly due to the increase in the number of new projects in the public sector.
 The gross value of construction works per capita has been increasing since 2009, largely due to the increase in gross value of the public sector construction works per capita.
 It also recorded the highest level over the past 13 years.
 Correspondingly, the number of manual workers employed per HK$1,000,000 gross value of construction works has been decreasing over the same period, followed by a rebound in 2013.

-A generally decreasing trend of industrial accident rate / number was recorded in the last 12 years.
+A generally decreasing trend of industrial accident rate / number was recorded in the last 13 years.
 Whilst there was an improving performance in most categories or sectors in this aspect, improvement in fatal accident rate was not obvious.
-There was a general trend of improvement in terms of summonses under the Factory and Industry Undertaking Ordinance and Occupational Safety & Health Ordinance before 2011, but in 2012, the numbers rebounded in all sectors.
+There was a general trend of improvement in terms of summonses under the Factory and Industry Undertaking Ordinance and Occupational Safety & Health Ordinance before 2011, but in 2012 and 2013, the numbers rebounded significantly in all sectors.
 In general, the public sector demonstrated a better performance than the private sector in this area.

-The salaries of craft and related workers / elementary occupations were lower than the Hong Kong median monthly earnings and also the industry median, while the managers and administrators / professionals / associate professionals as well as the industry median monthly earnings had a higher median salary than the Hong Kong median monthly earnings as well as the industry median.
-The salary differences between different groups of employees remained largely unchanged in the last 5 years.
-The median salary in the construction industry was the same as the Hong Kong median salary in 2012.
+The salaries of craft and related workers / elementary occupations were lower than the Hong Kong median monthly earnings and also the industry median earnings, while the managers and administrators / professionals / associate professionals as well as the industry median monthly earnings had a higher median salary than the Hong Kong median monthly earnings.
+In 2013, the median salary in the construction industry increased by 12.5% compared to 2012.

 The number of construction related court cases registered at the High Court Registry had been decreasing gradually from 2003 to 2009.
 A rebound happened in 2010, while the number decreased again in the recent years and recorded the lowest level in 2013, over the past 13 years.
 The number of arbitration cases in construction industry handled by Hong Kong International Arbitration Centre (HKIAC) increased significantly in 2006 and was kept at a high level during 2007 and 2008.
 There has been a drastic decreasing trend since 2009.
 In 2011, the number decreased by 51.9% compared to the year before.
 The number of labour disputes in construction industry handled by Labour Department (each case involves more than 20 employees) has been decreasing since 2003.

 The KPIs for the Hong Kong Construction Industry are classified into 5 areas and presented in 4 categories and 2 sectors as listed in Table 1.
 Descriptions of the KPIs are provided in Table 2.